CreatorDev/creator-js-client/README.md

 1. Using the raw request method
 2. Using the service layer functions

+Please note that regrdless of the method chosen to access resources, data types of the arguments that you pass in are very important.
+For example if you are filtering down for the ObjectID 3201 then it needs to be passed in as a String -> '3201' rather than in the form of an integer.

 ### 1. The Request Method

 The request method provide a very flexible way of accessing any resource you would like to interact with.